VIP Access.

 Set within the open desert of Joshua Tree, this guided visit explores the vast outdoor environment created by Noah Purifoy, where assemblage, landscape, and time are inseparable.
 Walking among large-scale sculptures made from salvaged materials, visitors encounter a practice rooted in reuse, social history, and radical independence from traditional art institutions.
 The work unfolds slowly across the site, shaped by weather, decay, and persistence, revealing Purifoy’s belief that art could exist as a lived, evolving relationship with place.
 The tour offers space to reflect on how material, labor, and environment converge to form one of the most important and uncompromising artistic legacies in the American desert.

-Friday, Mar 27 from 1 pm to 2:30 pm
+Friday, Mar 27 from 1:30 pm to 4:00 pm

 CLICK HERE TO SIGN UP